-All Unforced Capacity that is not out of service, or scheduled to serve the Internal NYCA within the hour, consistent with ISO Procedures.
+All Unforced Capacity that is not out of service, or scheduled to serve the Internal NYCA Load in the Day-Ahead Market may be scheduled to supply Energy for use in External Transactions provided, however, that such External Transactions shall be subject to Curtailment within the hour, consistent with ISO Procedures.
 Such Curtailment shall not exceed the Installed Capacity Equivalent committed to the NYCA.